 In short, the Catholic Church produced, preserved, translated, venerated and has made available the sacred written word of God to twenty centuries of believers and non-believers alike.
-This custody of the sacred gift of the scriptures sets the Catholic Church apart from all others (with the exception of generations of rabbis who preserved the Hebrew Scriptures) as the most zealous guardian and promoter of scripture in history.
+This custody of the sacred gift of the scriptures sets the Catholic Church apart from all others (with the exception of generations of rabbis who had previously preserved the Hebrew Scriptures) as the most zealous guardian and promoter of scripture in history.

 Ask yourself how long it’s been since you’ve picked up the bible and read it.
 What a gift it is to have the written Word of God at our side every day, contained as it is in one simple book that anyone can read.

 We don’t need to be scripture scholars to become familiar with the bible.
 We only need to reverence the Word, who is Christ Himself.
 We love what we reverence, and we try to make such precious gifts our own.
 This means we should strive to read some part of the bible each and every day!

 When we read scripture, we are putting ourselves into contact with Truth Himself, with God’s way of thinking.
 It is a personal encounter with Him.
 It is not just another religious obligation among many.
 He forms our thinking and gives us our values.
 “Reverence for scripture,” said St. Jerome, “is reverence for Christ.”

 A few minutes a day spent reading scripture will bear great fruit in your spiritual life.